 7 insanely brilliant home remodeling ideas

 Who couldn’t use a little more space at home?
 If you’re still searching for ways to make better use of the space you have even after you’ve decluttered, a renovation project might be your next step.
 Renovations can include anything from simply repurposing an existing space to opening up new spaces, or even building onto your structure.
 Depending on the size and scale of your project, you may need to hire a contractor to help you plan and execute your project.
-Once you're all done, no matter how big or small your renovation is, 1-800-GOT-JUNK? is here to clear any clutter afterwards so you can enjoy your new space even sooner!

 Get house remodeling inspiration from these 7 transformations